Conference Sponsorship Policy

 - Per Diem - Current individual daily rate for travel to and from the site.
 Single per diem applies while on site and taking classes.
 Additional family expenses will be the student's responsibility.

-- Dissertation/project expenses subsidy up to $500 upon successful completion of the Doctor of Ministry program.
+- Project expenses subsidy up to $500 upon successful completion of the Doctor of Ministry program.

 - The University expects the student to show evidence of ability to pay at enrollment and registration for each module.
 Sponsored students should obtain a letter from the local conference verifying sponsorship and requesting the University to bill the local conference.